-In-kind contribution UKD-UKD-S09 is developing an algorithm (and a software implementation called Macauff) that can reliably identify counterparts to LSST objects in relevant ancillary surveys.
+In-kind contribution UKD-UKD-S09 is developing an algorithm (and a software implementation called Macauff) that can reliably identify counterparts to LSST objects in relevant ancillary surveys (as well as objects for which no likely counterpart is found).
 The algorithm is designed to handle the relatively crowded object fields that are expected in LSST, due to the sensitivity of the telescope.